Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Discussion and Conclusions

-In this work we have presented a new set of $27{,}720$ SPH simulations of stellar collisions spanning a wide range of ages, masses, relative velocities, and pericenter distances.
-This comprehensive dataset is used to train machine learning models to predict not only the outcome of the interaction but also the final masses of the remnant stars.
-In this regime, there are three possible classification labels, $0, 1, 2,$ and $3$.
-The first three intuitively indicate the number of remnant stars: $0$ denotes mutual destruction events, $1$ denotes mergers, and $2$ mild collisions.
-Label $3$ indicates stripped star cases, where a highly energetic event (at high relative speeds and moderately small pericenter distances) completely destroys one star and partially strips the other one.
-Although one star remains in this case, it is its own class label since the hydrodynamic evolution of the collision is very different.
+In this work, we have presented a new set of $27{,}720$ SPH simulations of stellar collisions spanning a wide range of ages, masses, relative velocities, and pericenter distances.
+This comprehensive dataset is used to train ML models to predict not only the outcome of the interaction but also the final masses of the remnant stars.
+In this framework, there are four possible classification labels: $0, 1, 2,$ and $3$.
+The first three intuitively indicate the number of remnant stars: $0$ denotes mutual-destruction events, $1$ denotes mergers, and $2$ denotes mild collisions.
+Label $3$ indicates stripped-star cases, where a highly energetic event (at high relative speeds and moderately small pericenter distances) completely destroys one star and partially strips the other.
+Although one star survives in this case, it is treated as a distinct class since the hydrodynamic evolution of the collision differs significantly from the other outcomes.
 For the regression task, the model is trained to predict the final fractional mass in each star and unbound material.
-The NN is set up in a way that ensures mass conservation.
-We compare the classification and regression performance of three ML algorithms ($k$-NN, SVM, and NNs), finding:
+The NN is structured to ensure mass conservation.
+We compare the classification and regression performance of three ML algorithms ($k$-NN, SVM, and NNs), finding the following:

-\begin{itemize} \item \textbf{Classification:} the SVM and NN have comparable performance, with balanced accuracies of \svcBalAcc$\%$ and \NNBalAccBest$\%$, respectively.
-This is unsurprising, as SVMs are well suited for multi-class classification.
-Furthermore, most of the misclassified data points lie near the decision boundaries, as expected.
+\begin{itemize} \item \textbf{Classification:} the SVM and NN achieve comparable performance, with balanced accuracies of \svcBalAcc$\%$ and \NNBalAccBest$\%$, respectively.
+This is unsurprising, as SVMs are well suited for multiclass classification problems.
+Furthermore, most misclassified data points lie near the decision boundaries, as expected.

-\item \textbf{Regression:} the NN outperforms all other methods, with a median absolute error in stellar masses of $0.00441\msun$ for $M_{\rm 1,f}$ and $3.7 \times 10^{-7}\msun$ for $M_{\rm 2,f}$.
+\item \textbf{Regression:} the NN outperforms all other methods, with median absolute errors in stellar masses of $0.00441\msun$ for $M_{\rm 1,f}$ and $3.7 \times 10^{-7}\msun$ for $M_{\rm 2,f}$.
 The corresponding relative errors are \NNRelMOneBestPer$\%$ and \NNRelMTwoBestPer$\%$.
-As is the case for the classification task, most errors lie along areas near the decision boundaries, where small deviations in initial conditions produce large changes in the final masses of the stars. \end{itemize}
+As is the case for the classification task, most errors occur near decision boundaries, where small deviations in initial conditions produce large changes in the final stellar masses. \end{itemize}